ScenicNH Photography - White Mountains New Hampshire

 add to lightbox add to cart

 • Thoreau Falls Trail bridge days after Tropical Storm Irene in 2011.
-This bridge crosses the East Branch of the Pemigewasset River at North Fork Junction in the Pemigewasset Wilderness of New Hampshire.
+This bridge crosses the East Branch of the Pemigewasset River at North Fork Junction in the Pemigewasset Wilderness, New Hampshire.
 This scene shows some of the damage done to the bridge during Tropical Storm Irene.
-Update: the bridge seen in this photograph is no longer standing, and hikers now have to ford this water crossing.
+Update: the bridge seen in this photograph was removed in 2018/2019, and hikers now have to ford this water crossing.

 SC1113197.jpg